RoboticAgents/project4/README.md

 ## Timeline

 - **Assigned:** March 24, 2026
-- **Part 1 checkpoint:** March 27, 2026 (push `writing/part1.md` with screenshots)
+- **Part 1 checkpoint:** March 27, 2026 (push `writing/reflection.md` with Part 1 screenshots)
-- **Part 2 checkpoint:** April 3, 2026 (push `writing/part2.md` with screenshots)
+- **Part 2 checkpoint:** April 3, 2026 (push `writing/reflection.md` with Part 2 screenshots)
 - **Final Submission:** [April 14, 2026 at 4:00 PM](https://calendar.google.com/calendar/render?action=TEMPLATE&text=CS304+P4:+ROS+Simulation+%26+TurtleBots+Due&dates=20260414T160000/20260414T170000&ctz=America/New_York&details=Project+4:+ROS+Simulation+and+TurtleBots)

 ---

 ## Overview

-In this project you will progress from basic SLAM mapping and autonomous navigation in the course Docker simulation environment to writing your own ROS2 node, and finally to building a map with a physical TurtleBot3 robot.
+In this project you will progress from basic SLAM mapping and autonomous navigation in the course Docker simulation environment to writing your own ROS2 node, and to building a map with a physical TurtleBot 4 robot.

 The project has four parts that build on each other conceptually: